khvorov45/opendatacapture/README.md

     arguments at launch.
 The defaults are:
         - dbhost: localhost
         - dbport: 5432
-        - dbname: odcdefault
+        - admindbname: odcadmin
-        - dbuser: odcdefault
+        - adminusername: odcadmin
-        - dbpassword: odcdefault
+        - adminpassword: odcadmin

 - Launch the app, pass the port it's supposed to listen to (--apiport) with the default being 4321.